• Home

 Wednesday, July 16th, 10am

-This summer, KGF is hosting a storytelling series of children's books and art activities following the theme of Japanese American immigrant stories.
-Educator Barbara Yasui reads A Place Where Sunflowers Grow by Amy Lee-Tai, a story of a young girl finding hope while living in an interment camp followed by an art activity.
+KGF is hosting a storytelling series of children's books and art activities following the theme of Japanese American immigrant stories.
+Educator Barbara Yasui reads A Place Where Sunflowers Grow by Amy Lee-Tai, a story of a young girl finding hope while living in an internment camp followed by an art activity.
 For families with children ages 5 - 12.

 This is a free drop in program and adults must be in attendance with child(ren).